John Eaton (politician): Later career

 Following his resignation as Secretary of War, Eaton returned to Tennessee.
 His wife suffered a period of ill health after arriving.
 Jackson planned to replace him in the War Department with Tennessee senator Hugh Lawson White.
 This would vacate White's senate seat, which Eaton would presumably fill.
 However, White refused the cabinet position despite much prodding from Jackson.
 Eaton attempted to return to the Senate by running against incumbent Felix Grundy in 1832.
-Jackson officially remained neutral during the election, as Grundy was also a Democrat, and Eaton was defeated.
+Jackson officially remained neutral during the election, as Grundy was also a Democrat.
+Behind the scenes, however, Jackson, still resentful about the outcome of the Petticoat Affair, supported Eaton, whom he probably believed "would prove to be a safer man and more easily handled than Grundy."
+One historian wrote that in "a perusal of the correspondence relative to the contest, it is evident that Jackson was using every influence to elect Eaton," but Eaton was defeated.
 He served as a delegate to the 1832 Democratic National Convention.
 In a letter to Jackson before the convention, Eaton declared his strong support for Jackson's choice of Van Buren for vice president.
 He also requested that several of his friends be given appointments in the administration.

 Eaton later received appointments that took him away from Washington, D.C.
 He served first as Governor of the Florida Territory from 1834 to 1836.
 In 1835, violence began to escalate between the Seminole Indians and white settlers.
 Members of the Seminole had signed Treaty of Payne's Landing in which they agreed to move westward.
 However, many began to resist.
 Eaton warned Jackson against an excessive show of military force, fearing that this would only provoke the Seminole further.
 Jackson heeded his advice at first, but continuing to do so proved impossible, as Seminole attacks continued.
 The violence eventually led to the Second Seminole War.

 In 1836, Eaton was replaced as governor by Richard K. Call.
 Later that year, he was appointed Ambassador to Spain, and he served until April 1840.
 His tenure was undistinguished; a predecessor in the post, Cornelius P. Van Ness, strongly castigated Eaton, reporting that the Spanish government thought little of Eaton's abilities.
 He believed Eaton to be "not only incapable of putting together two common ideas but of comprehending a single one," and contended that Eaton's work habits could best be described as "indolent."
 He also indicated that Mrs. Eaton engaged in spreading gossip about Van Buren, and that her manner was forward enough that the Spanish government considered her to be the "real" minister.
 Finally, Van Ness accused the Eatons of drinking excessively, writing that "he and she regularly dispose of two bottles of rum of the strongest kind in the spirit of three days; this is, four glasses each and every day, besides wine: and while they are taking it and he chewing, she smokes her cigars."